KoechCarl/Microsoft-Movie-Analysis/README.md

 # Microsoft Movie Analysis

 This project explores what types of movies Microsoft should consider producing as it plans to launch a new film studio.
-The goal is to identify trends that drive box office success — such as genre, runtime, rating, and studio performance — using real-world data.
+The goal is to identify trends that drive box office success, such as genre, runtime, rating, and studio performance, using real-world data.

 ## Project Overview